aosavi/hackerspace-onezero/pgp-workshop/pgp-workshop.md

         + Keeping private information from eavesdroppers / bulk collection programs
         + Storing your backups in the cloud
         + ...
+    - Trade-offs between ease of use and security
 * Security is all about trust
     - in yourself
     - in the people you work with